henryriveraCS/basic-terminal/README.md

 <h1> basic-terminal </h1>

 <b> Terminal written in C that can run on UNIX machines.
-It's basically a more minimal(*buggy*) version of your default terminal :D </b>
+It's basically a more minimal(*buggy*) version of your existing unix terminal.</b>

 <h2>Dependancies</h2>
 <p>Make sure you have the following installed (more might be added as more networking features are added.</p>